Crown-Commercial-Service/ccs-data-model/gen/doc/metamodel.md

 |code|String|1| Code within the scheme defining this type |
 |unit|(Area,Commission,Currency)|1| define the units, if one units matches |
 ## ExpressionOfNeed
-   Defines a buyer's need which can be matched to agreement items and other details The need matches closely to our definitions of agreements under 'items types' and their classification schemes, but is not a one-to-one match.
+   Defines a buyer 's need which can be matched to agreement items and other details The need matches closely to our definitions of agreements under ' items types ' and their classification schemes, but is not a one-to-one match.

 |attribute|type|multiplicity|description|